deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 MCMC methods help gauge the distribution of an outcome or statistic you're trying to predict, by randomly sampling from a complex probabilistic space.

+As with all statistical techniques, we sample from a distribution when we don't know the formula to succinctly describe the relation to two variables (actions and rewards).
+MCMC helps us approximate a black-box function.

 With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce samples covering many possible outcomes of a given system.
 The method goes by the name "Monte Carlo" because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
 It's "James Bond math."

 ## Concrete Examples of Monte Carlo Sampling